movinglightspeed/StanleySomanApp/README.md

 # README

+Ruby on Rails simple CRUD Blog App

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+$ ruby -v ruby 2.3.3p222 (2016-11-21 revision 56859) [i386-mingw32]

+$ rails -v Rails 5.1.7

+$ gem -v 2.5.2

+$ bundler -v Bundler version 1.15.3

-* How to run the test suite
+How to run the test suite Put the main folder in C:/Sites Then start RubyonRails rails s

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Then visit localhost:3000 to see the live blog with CRUD features.

+Deployment instructions The username and password to delete, add post are as follows:

+user: test
+pass: 1234